calebowens/web-element-composition-utility/README.md

   constructor() {
     super();

-    this.init(document.getElementById("app")); // Register the event listener on the internal element of the button

     this.toggle.element.addEventListener("click", () => {
       this.show = !this.show; // We've modified state so we need to re-render the button